-Call-in will not apply to the following decisions:

-- (a) non-executive decisions, e.g. individual planning decisions; - (b) executive decisions made by Area Committees (if any); - (c) decisions made on any appeal; - (d) decisions already called-in once; - (e) non-key decisions made by officers; and - (f) urgent decisions (subject to compliance with Overview and Scrutiny Procedure Rule 14).

-14. URGENT DECISIONS EXCLUDED FROM CALL-IN

-- 14.1.
-The call-in procedure set out in Overview and Scrutiny Procedure Rule 13 shall not apply where the decision being taken by the decision, and notice by which it is made public, shall state whether in the opinion of the decision-making person or body, the decision is an urgent one, and therefore not subject to call-in. - 14.2.
+- 13.1.
+Call-in will not apply to the following decisions: - (a) Regulatory decisions or decisions on Excluded Matters, e.g. individual planning decisions, standards; - (b) decisions made by Area Committees (if any); - (c) decisions made on any appeal; - (d) decisions already called-in once; and - (e) urgent decisions (subject to compliance with Overview and Scrutiny Procedure Rule 14). - 14.
+URGENT DECISIONS EXCLUDED FROM CALL-IN - 14.1.
+The call-in procedure set out in Overview and Scrutiny Procedure Rule 13 shall not apply where the decision being taken by the Council, the Hub Committee, or officer is urgent.
+The record of the decision, and notice by which it is made public, shall state whether in the opinion of the decision-making person or body, the decision is an urgent one, and therefore not subject to call-in. - 14.2.
 The Chairman of the Overview and Scrutiny Committee must agree both that the decision proposed is reasonable in all the circumstances and to it being treated as a matter of urgency.
 In the absence of the Chairman, the Chairman of the Council or, in their absence, the Vice-Chairman of Council must agree. - 14.3.
-Decisions taken as a matter of urgency must be reported to the next available meeting of the Council, together with the reasons for urgency. - 14.4.
-For the purposes of this Rule a decision will be urgent if any delay likely to be caused by the call-in process would seriously prejudice the Council's or the public's interests.
+Decisions taken as a matter of urgency must be reported to the next available meeting of the Council, together with the reasons for urgency.

+- 14.4.
+For the purposes of this Rule a decision will be urgent if any delay likely to be caused by the call-in process would seriously prejudice the Council's or the public's interests. - 15.
+MONITORING AND REVIEW OF CALL-IN RULES